SabianF/SabianF/README.md

 - **Iterating & improving** Ugeddit's first skill trees for **Social Skills** and **Relationship-building** *("Skill Trees" are specific outcomes and actions that people can use to objectively measure & master their real-world skills)*

 # What would help me personally right now
-- **Being told about** a paid gig, project, or role I can work on to support my living costs, so I can survive to bring Ugeddit to sustainable revenue generation
+- **Being introduced to or told about** a paid opportunity, project, or role I can work on to support my living costs, so I can survive to bring Ugeddit to sustainable revenue generation
   <details>

   <summary>My values, preferences, and skills</summary>